Canon 2000D vs Nikon D3500

 |Nikon D3300« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Nikon D3300|

-Both the 2000D and the D3500 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the D3500 are recent models that are part of the current product line-up.
 The 2000D replaced the earlier Canon 1300D, while the D3500 followed on from the Nikon D3400.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 2000D vs Nikon D3500

 So how do things add up?
 Is there a clear favorite between the Canon 2000D and the Nikon D3500?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 2000D: